 Remarks by Teresa Daban Sanchez, IMF Resident Representative in Armenia at the Graduation Ceremony at the Leadership School (in pictures)

 Interview with Teresa Daban Sanchez, IMF Resident Representative in Armenia, to Radio Free Europe/Radio Liberty (in Armenian)

 Armenia and the IMF

 April 7, 2014

 Program Note on the Republic of Armenia

-Republic of Armenia: 2012 Article IV Consultation and Fifth Reviews Under the Extended Fund Facility and Under the Extended Credit Facility, and Request for Waiver and Modification of Performance Criterion—Staff Report; Press Release; Public Information Notice; and Statement by the Executive Director for Republic of Armenia
+Republic of Armenia: Request for Arrangement Under the Extended Fund Facility; Staff Report; Press Release; and Statement by the Executive Director for the Republic of Armenia

 March 31, 2014

 Republic of Armenia -- Letter of Intent, Memorandum of Economic and Financial Policies, and Technical Memorandum of Understanding, February 17, 2014